A year on, do the Kiwi Ears KE4 earphones still deserve the New Meta crown?

 Kiwi Ears KE4

 The Kiwi Ears KE4 sell at a very competitive $200 price point in the IEM market, and do a really good job of offering something different – a take on the mid-forward, treble-tamed 'New Meta' sound profile.
 With a wad of bass.
-But does the KE4's bass throw a blanket on its mid detail?
-Does it compete with the tasteful treble?
+But does the KE4's bass throw a blanket on the mid detail?
+And does that bass overpower the tasteful treble?
 No. No it doesn't.
+Instead what you get is a slightly warm, incredibly safe sound profile that the majority of people will enjoy, and that's quite an achievement.

 Beren Neale